 In general, full-service fraud management systems will be more costly at face value, but they also provide customer support for the tool and your team’s use of it.
 While running or building your own fraud management tool may seem less costly upfront, having an in-house team that manages this tool can be costly over time.

-Different fraud management tools have differing levels of customer support.
-Depending on how knowledgeable and proficient your team is at operating and running a fraud management tool, you may require little customer support.
-However, if your team is new to fraud detection and prevention systems, you may want more support from the vendor.
+Different fraud management tools have varying levels of customer support.
+Depending on how knowledgeable and proficient your team is at operating and running a fraud management tool, you may require little customer support, however, if your team is new to fraud detection and prevention systems, you may want more support from the vendor.